Click on the “+” for downloadable teacher resources and more!

 - Ways to deliver a standardized one-day FLIP IT training, or a series of five workshops

 This one day training teaches participants the four supportive steps of FLIP IT that are designed to help young children (ages 3-8) learn about their feelings, gain self-control and reduce challenging behavior.
 The four steps are embodied in the FLIP IT mnemonic which stands for F – Feelings, L – Limits, I – Inquiries, P – Prompts.
 This strategy is nothing new, but transforms best practice into something that is easy to remember, applicable in a variety of challenging situations and portable.
-This training is designed to support DECA users but can also be for programs who are looking for best practices on reducing challenging behavior in young children.
+This training is designed to support DECA users but can also be for programs who are looking for best practices on promoting social skills for children and reducing challenging behavior.

 When a child’s challenging behavior demands your attention, it is hard to know what to say and do.
 FLIP IT can be your guide!
 This course will teach participants the four supportive steps of FLIP IT that are designed to help young children (ages 3-8) learn about their feelings, gain self-control and reduce challenging behavior.
 This on-line learning course has a running time of 2.5 hours.
 Upon completion of the course, 0.5 CEUs are offered (5 hours) factoring in time for the interactive pieces, reflection, application of the skill, and learning assessment.
 The cost of the CEUs are $25 and are offered through Western Kentucky University.
 The course can be completed over time and not in just one sitting.
 For more information or to take this course, click here!

 Center for the Social Emotional Foundations of Early Learning (CSEFEL) – Videos, handouts, and professional development modules for educators to promote healthy social and emotional development and prevent challenging behaviors. http://csefel.vanderbilt.edu/